Best Paralegal Schools in Missouri

 Before you apply, make sure the school offers the right combination of education and practical training.
 Here’s what experienced professionals recommend checking:

-• Career support - Job placement services can make job hunting easier.
+• Career support career services can.
+Make job hunting easier.

 Tip: The ABA maintains a list of approved paralegal programs so you can confirm a school’s status.